Dothan native, former UA star Farmer arrested in human trafficking sting

-Former University of Alabama basketball standout and Dothan native Jim Farmer, a first-round NBA draft choice, has been arrested and charged following a two-day, undercover human trafficking sting in Tennessee, according to the Tennessee Bureau of Investigation.
+Former University of Alabama basketball standout and Dothan native Jim Farmer, a first-round NBA draft choice, has been arrested and charged after a two-day, undercover human-trafficking sting in Tennessee, according to the Tennessee Bureau of Investigation.

-Farmer, a current resident of Franklin, Tennessee, was charged with trafficking a person for a commercial sex act, the TBI report stated.
+Farmer, a current resident of Franklin, Tennessee, was charged with trafficking a person for a commercial sex act, a TBI report says.

 Farmer was in the first class of the Houston Academy Sports Hall of Fame in 2017.
 He was also inducted into the Wiregrass Sports Hall of Fame in 2000.